 This course focuses on the writing skills necessary for college-bound students.
 Students master language conventions.
 Composition is taught as a process, and various types of writing and their characteristics are taught.
-Students also study vocabulary.
+Students also study vocabulary as well as additional Greek roots.
 Models of effective writing are read and analyzed.
 Students write and deliver grade-appropriate oral presentations.
 Juniors and seniors may be eligible to take this course as dual credit through Purdue University Northwest and earn college credit while satisfying the Indiana state requirements.
 In addition to a writing class, each student must successfully complete World Literature or Advanced Speech.